ost-utechja/UTech_Jamaica_Student_FAQs/slb.md

 # Students’ Loan Bureau (SLB) – Frequently Asked Questions

+This page explains how Students’ Loan Bureau (SLB) funding works and how it affects registration and fees.<br>
-Click a question to view the answer.
+Click a question to view the full answer.
-Use Ctrl + F (Windows) or ⌘ + F (Mac) to search within this page.

 ---

 <details>
-<summary><strong>If I have applied for a Student Loan, am I required to pay the Enrolment Commitment Deposit (ECD)?</strong></summary>
+<summary><strong>If I have applied for a Student Loan, am I still required to pay the Enrolment Commitment Deposit (ECD)?</strong></summary>

-Yes.
+Yes.<br><br>

 All students are required to pay the Enrolment Commitment Deposit in order to access module selection, even if they have applied for a Student Loan.

 </details>